mkrnc/mkrnc.github.io/index.md

 2011–2015 | Teaching Assistant and PhD student | Faculty of Mathematics and Physics (University of Ljubljana) 2011–2015 | Young Researcher | Institute of Mathematics, Physics and Mechanics (Ljubljana)

+# Education

+2006–2011 (BSc. and MSc. equiv.)
+Interdisciplinary Study of Computer Science and Mathematics;
+title: _Fullerene Graphs._ Graduated with dean’s distinction; mean grade 9.4.
+Faculty of Mathematics and Physics (University of Ljubljana) and Faculty of Computer and Information Science (University of Ljubljana).

+2011–2015 (PhD) Mathematics; title: _Centrality Measures in Large Networks_; mean grade 10.
+Faculty of Mathematics and Physics (University of Ljubljana).

 # Research interests: